heroiclabs/nakama-java/README.md

 Nakama Java
 ===========

-> Android optimised Java client for Nakama server.
+> Android optimized Java client for Nakama server.

 Nakama is an [open-source](https://github.com/heroiclabs/nakama) distributed server for social and realtime games and apps.
 For more information have a look at the [documentation](https://heroiclabs.com/docs/).